1. How do we sign up?

 All-day lessons run from 9 AM to 4 PM with a one-hour lunch break.

-We can arrange evening lessons for those who cannot attend one of our daytime sessions.
-Call 608.334.1270 if you cannot find an available date and time on our calendar.
+Call 406.306.0005 if you cannot find an available date and time on our calendar.
 We will try to make special accommodations for you.

 21. OK.
 I am ready to book.
 What do I do now?